 Luxembourg has a strong social control which has led to considerably diminished public expression of hate speech.
 There are many other forms of discrimination, which can go unnoticed because such cases are not reported.
-Small, marginalized communities, such as Roma, run the risk of being the subject of these forms of discrimination if the reporting tools are inaccessible due to lack of information or difficulties (language, technical skills, etc.) or if there is no support provided to pursue justice in court.
+Small, marginalised communities, such as Roma, run the risk of being the subject of these forms of discrimination if the reporting tools are inaccessible due to a lack of information or difficulties (language, technical skills, etc.) or if there is no support provided to pursue justice in court.
 There is a need for an easier and more effective path to denounce discrimination.

-RCM 1 (2017-2020) Luxembourg Reports:
+RCM 1 (2017-2020) reports:

 Roma Civil Monitor (2017) Civil society monitoring report on implementation of the national Roma integration strategies in Luxembourg: Focusing on structural and horizontal preconditions for successful implementation of the strategy.
 ENGLISH

-Roma Civil Monitor (2018) Civil society monitoring report on implementation of the national Roma integration strategy in Luxembourg: Assessing the progress in four key policy areas of the strategy ENGLISH
+Roma Civil Monitor (2018) Civil society monitoring report on implementation of the national Roma integration strategy in Luxembourg: Assessing the progress in four key policy areas of the strategy.
+ENGLISH

 Roma Civil Monitor (2019) Civil society monitoring report on implementation of the national Roma integration strategy in Luxembourg: Identifying blind spots in Roma inclusion policy.
 ENGLISH